NinnessOtu/writeups/SECDOJO/Temple.md

 ![Untitled](./pictures/11.png)

+We have now successfully achieved our first goal: determining how the intruder gained access to the network.
-We have successfully accomplished our first goal, which was to determine how the intruder gained access to the network.

-Here is the timeline of events:
+We have successfully achieved our first goal of determining how the intruder gained access to the network.
+Here’s the timeline of events:

 **Initial Access:**

+- **Date:** May 1, 2023
-- Occurred on May 1, 2023, between 23:21:09.368 and 23:21:09.748.
+- **Time:** Between 23:21:09.368 and 23:21:09.748
-- The attacker employed a brute force attack utilizing the SMB protocol, targeting the "mark" username, and successfully gained access.
+- **Details:** The attacker used a brute force attack with the SMB protocol to target the "mark" username and successfully gained access.

 **Subsequent Activity:**

+- **Date:** May 1, 2023
+- **Time:** 23:32:27.084
-- On May 1, 2023, at 23:32:27.084, there was a login via RDP from IP address 192.168.11.55 to the BASTION Workstation.
+- **Details:** There was a login via RDP from IP address 192.168.11.55 to the BASTION workstation.
-- As a result, the attacker now possesses access to the BASTION workstation through the "mark" account.
-Their potential next steps could include enumeration, privilege escalation, and lateral movement within the domain.
+- **Impact:** The attacker now has access to the BASTION workstation using the "mark" account.
+Their next steps may include enumeration, privilege escalation, and lateral movement within the domain.

-Our next objective is to track and investigate the actions taken by the attacker following their RDP login.
+Our next objective is to track and investigate the actions taken by the attacker after their RDP login.

-# Objective 2: Our second objective is to trace the activities of the compromised account "**mark**" and understand how the attacker moved in the network.
+# Objective 2: Our second goal is to trace the activities of the compromised account **mark** and understand how the attacker moved through the network.

 Hypothesis :
-The attacker utilized the compromised "**mark**" account for **internal reconnaissance** within the network.
+The attacker used the compromised "**mark**" account for **internal reconnaissance** within the network.

 To initiate our investigation into **internal reconnaissance**, we will begin by employing CAR analytics, specifically focusing on "CAR-2013-04-002: Quick execution of a series of suspicious commands."
 You can find more details about this analytics approach at [CAR-2013-04-002](https://car.mitre.org/analytics/CAR-2013-04-002/).